 We ensure our building meets all requirements related to occupational health, including ergonomic considerations.

 Nurturing Healthy Lifestyles

 In addition, the Great-West Life Centre for Mental Health in the Workplace (the Centre) was established as a commitment to the mental well-being of Canadians.
-In 2017, the Centre celebrated 10 years of encouraging awareness and knowledge of workplace psychological health and safety and, to date, more than 180,000 web users access the Centre’s online free tools and resources every year.
+In 2018, the Centre celebrated 11 years of encouraging awareness and knowledge of workplace psychological health and safety and, to date, more than 180,000 web users access the Centre’s online free tools and resources every year.
 Aligning with the National Standard of Canada for Psychological Health and Safety in the Workplace, the Centre provides organizations with free resources and approaches to foster psychological health and safety in the workplace and respond to mental health issues at work.
 To date, Great-West Lifeco has invested over $11.5 million in the Centre and mental health related initiatives and has made more than $5.5 million in charitable contributions to projects aligned with the Centre.

 Power Corporation also invests in other businesses that promote health and wellness.
 For instance, Dialogue, a technology start-up we invest in through Power Financial and Diagram, offers to its customers’ employees an online access to healthcare professionals who can provide virtual consultations, diagnoses and treatment plans.
 Dialogue helps employees to better manage their physical and mental health, while contributing to employers’ efforts to reduce their overall healthcare costs and absenteeism.

-The EHS Audit Team conducted approximately 30 comprehensive onsite EHS compliance audits across the group.
+The EHS Audit Team conducted over 30 comprehensive onsite EHS compliance audits across the group.

 Between 2017 and 2018, the number of training hours completed on EHS, totalling 42 per cent of all training hours, increased by 14 per cent.